-A proud Hoosier and native of South Bend, IN, Gesumino Rulli joins the Global Talent Development & Inclusion team as Manager.
-Most recently he served as Creative Executive for filmmaker Nick Weiss’ Dormfire Productions’ ABC Studios overall deal.
+A proud Hoosier and native of South Bend, IN, Gesumino Rulli is Manager of Global Talent Development & Inclusion.
+Prior to joining GTDI, Rulli served as Creative Executive for filmmaker Nick Weiss’ Dormfire Productions’ ABC Studios overall deal.
 His responsibilities at Dormfire included overseeing the company’s digital slate, as well as working on the development of both feature film and television comedies.

 Rulli launched his career as a talent management assistant at Untitled Entertainment.
 Among his responsibilities were working closely with clients such as actor Jeremy Renner’s production company, and director Gabrielle Muccino (The Pursuit of Happyness, 7 Pounds).
 He later transitioned into development at Mandeville Films where he assisted the Senior Vice President of Film.
 Among the projects Rulli was involved in is the upcoming Universal Pictures release Extinction.